Anemia - Iron-Deficiency Initial Assessment

 Signs and Symptoms

-Iron-deficiency anemia is commonly asymptomatic but may cause impaired cognitive development in preschool-aged children, diminished work productivity and quality of life, and cognitive and behavioral problems in adults.
-Among pregnant women, it is associated with increased risk of low birth weight, prematurity and maternal morbidity.
-Other symptoms of iron-deficiency anemia include paleness, weakness, irritability, and exercise intolerance.
+Iron-deficiency anemia is commonly asymptomatic but may cause impaired cognitive development in preschool-aged children, and diminished work productivity and quality of life and cognitive and behavioral problems in adults.
+Among pregnant women, it is associated with increased risk of abnormal thyroid function, preeclampsia, eclampsia, preterm labor, placental abruption, cesarean delivery, low birth weight, prematurity, postpartum anemia, and blood transfusion.
+Other symptoms of iron-deficiency anemia include paleness, weakness, irritability, varying degrees of fatigue, lethargy, chills, dizziness, tinnitus, palpitations, dyspnea, restless legs syndrome, and exercise intolerance.

 Anemia - Iron-Deficiency_Initial AssesmentAnemia - Iron-Deficiency_Initial Assesment